kisekae/UltraKiss/README.md

 # UltraKiss

-**UltraKiss 5.0** is pre-released to provide browser access to KiSS sets.
+**UltraKiss 5.0** is now released to provide browser access to KiSS sets.
 You can now use UltraKiss to access all your KiSS sets directly from your browser without the need to install any software on your computer.

 ```diff
 January 3, 2026.
 UltraKiss version 5.0 now offers SSL secure connections to the server.